Royal Life Centers

 At Royal Life Centers our therapists and facilitators welcome and appreciate input from all our guests.
 Open discussion and education on substance use disorder are encouraged.
 Once they get comfortable, guests engage each other in a welcoming, inclusive, non-judgmental space.

 In detox and residential treatment, our guests attend groups five hours a day, every day.
-In PHP guests attend groups six hours per day Monday thru Friday and three hours on Saturday.
-During the IOP phase, guests first attend three hours of group a day, five days a week, then transition to attending three hours per day three times per week.
+In PHP, the first stage of our 9-week program, guests attend groups six hours per day Monday thru Friday and three hours on Saturday.
+During the second stage of our 9-week program, guests first attend three hours of group a day, five days a week, then transition to attending three hours per day three times per week.

 At Royal Life Centers at Chapter 5, each guest is assigned a primary therapist upon admission.
 Guests will work very closely with their therapist as they progress through their treatment.
 Our experienced therapists conduct an initial biopsychosocial assessment of each guest to determine what types of therapies would be of maximum benefit to them.
 Then, therapists then develop an individual treatment plan for each guest to identify strengths and weaknesses and plot a course of action for positive change and improvement.